STAMP-project/dspot/README.md

         (default: None)

   [(-i|--iteration) <iteration>]
-        [optional] specify the number of amplification iteration.
-A larger number may help to improve the test criterion (eg a larger number of iterations mah help to kill more mutants).
+        [optional] specify the number of amplification iterations.
+A larger number may help to improve the test criterion (eg a larger number of iterations may help to kill more mutants).
 This has an impact on the execution time: the more iterations, the longer DSpot runs. (default: 3)

   [(-s|--test-criterion) <PitMutantScoreSelector | ExecutedMutantSelector | BranchCoverageTestSelector | JacocoCoverageSelector | TakeAllSelector | ChangeDetectorSelector>]